 - More efficiently compressed files: A security camera with HEVC encoding can help to reduce the file sizes to the NVR or DVR without losing the 4K video quality.

-- Increased recording capabilities: HEVC allows 4K devices to record for a longer periods time before it will have to overwrite older recordings.
+- Increased recording capabilities: HEVC allows 4K devices to record for a longer period of time before it will have to overwrite older recordings.

-HEVC stands for High Efficiency Video Coding.
+HEVC stands for High-Efficiency Video Coding.
 Otherwise known as H.265 or MPEG-H Part 2.
 HEVC is a new video compression technology that is helping usher in the age of 4K resolutions.
-Its goal is to offer the same level of picture quality as its predecessor Advanced Video Coding (AVC or H.264), but with far less data and much lower bit rates.
+Its goal is to offer the same level of picture quality as its predecessor Advanced Video Coding (AVC or H.264), but with far fewer data and much lower bit rates.

 Note: Bit rates are the amount of data required to encode the video.